Last update: December 5th, 2023 at 07:52 am

-Enjoy some of BC’s most beautiful scenery and marine life along this 180km stretch of coastline reached by a short ferry ride out of West Vancouver (Horseshoe Bay to Langdale route).
+Enjoy some of BC’s most beautiful scenery and marine life along this 180km stretch of coastline.
+This lovely region can be reached by a short ferry ride out of West Vancouver.

 Tip: During busy summer months, book reservations ahead of time with BC Ferries.

-Once you reach the Sunshine Coast, take your time working your way north and enjoy the beautiful views as the road rarely strays from the coastline.
-Leave plenty of time to stroll around villages and marinas along the route, perhaps evening timing your visit with one of the many farmer’s markets (see location schedules).
+Once you reach the Sunshine Coast, take your time working your way north while enjoying the gorgeous coastal views.
+Leave plenty of time to stroll around villages and marinas along the route.
+Even better?
+Time your visit to coincide with one of the many farmer’s markets.

-From hiking the Sunshine Coast Trail, to watching the extreme tidal rapids of the Skookumchuck Narrows (or “The Skook” as it is known to locals) – there is plenty to see and do.
-Hone your mountain bike skills at Sprockids Mountain Bike Park,or enjoy some of the many other outdoor pursuits including kayaking, biking, boating, diving, marine tours and more.
+From hiking the Sunshine Coast Trail, to watching the tidal rapids of the Skookumchuck Narrows (“The Skook”) – there is plenty to see and do.
+Hone your mountain bike skills at Sprockids Mountain Bike Park, or enjoy kayaking, biking, boating, diving, marine tours and more.

-If you have the time, take a day trip via water taxi to Savary Island – home to some of the most beautiful beaches in British Columbia (and the warmest ocean water).
+If you have the time, take a day trip via water taxi to Savary Island.
+This special spot is home to some of the most beautiful beaches in British Columbia (and the warmest ocean water).

 The Return Trip

 Although most people head back the way they came, if you have more time, you may choose to do the full coastal route which takes your across the Straight of Georgia and back down Vancouver Island.

 For inspiration, check out this little video of the Coast Circle Route.